Gymnastics For Newbies: How To Begin Your Gymnastics Adventure

 Yoga and Pilates for improved flexibility

-Yoga and Pilates are excellent complementary practices for gymnasts, as they focus on flexibility, core strength, body awareness, and balance.
+Yoga and are excellent complementary practices for gymnasts, as they focus on flexibility, core strength, body awareness, and balance.
 Explore different yoga and Pilates classes or incorporate specific poses and exercises into your training routine.

 Conditioning drills for specific gymnastics skills